Original Brown Butter Refrigerator Cookies

 - Shape into four 8-in. rolls; wrap each in plastic wrap.
 Refrigerate for 8 hours or overnight.

 - Cut into 1/4-in. slices.
 Place 2 in. apart on ungreased baking sheets.
-Bake at 375° for 5-7 minutes or just until set.
+Bake at 375° just until set, 5-7 minutes.
 Cool for 1 minute before removing from pans to wire racks.
-Yield: About 10-1/2 dozen.